Biconditional

 View on concept map

 A biconditional P \leftrightarrow Q is true when P and Q have the same truth value — both true or both false.
-Defines equivalence; used in definitions and characterizations.
+Biconditionals define mathematical equivalence and appear in definitions (necessary and sufficient conditions), classification theorems, and logical circuit design where two conditions must match exactly.

 Definition